ThibautTrarbach/daikintomqtt/README.md

 ### MQTT & Integrations

 - MQTT: Daikin2MQTT publishes the state of your Daikin devices and subscribes to topics for commands under the base topic defined in `mqtt.topic` (default `daikinToMQTT`).
-- Home Assistant: when `homeassistant.enabled` is `true`, MQTT Discovery configuration is generated automatically and published on startup.
+- Home Assistant: when `integration.homeassistant.enabled` is `true`, MQTT Discovery configuration is generated automatically and published on startup.
-- Jeedom: when `system.jeedom` is `true`, the payload format is adapted for the Jeedom integration.
+- Jeedom: when `integration.jeedom` is `true`, the payload format is adapted for the Jeedom integration.

 ## Supported devices